Editorial Policies

 The publication of an article in a peer-reviewed International Journal of Cyber and IT Service Management (IJCITSM), is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the authors, the journal editors, the peer reviewers, the publisher and the society.

-International Institute for Advanced Science & Technology (IIAST) as publisher of this Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+as publisher of this Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
 In addition, ADI and Editorial Board of International Journal of Cyber and IT Service Management (IJCITSM) will assist in communications with other journals and/or publishers where this is useful and necessary.

 Publication decisions

 The editor in chief of International Journal of Cyber and IT Service Management (IJCITSM) is responsible for deciding which of the articles submitted to the journal should be published.
-The decision is based on the recommendation of the journal's editorial board members and reviewers.
+The decision is based on the recommendation of the journal editorial board members and reviewers.
 The journal abides by legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editor confers with the editorial team and reviewers in making this decision.

-The editors and reviewers evaluate manuscripts for intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+An editor at any time evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 Confidentiality